Skip to main content

 Remember to set the target of both Start Contact and Stop Contact as Pointer.

-Implement the Capture Behavior
+Implement the Capture Behaviour

 1. When the player points their camera to an evidence item that has not been captured yet, we will allow them to take a picture of it.
-Switch to Capture Behavior Group and implement this logic:
+Switch to Capture Behaviour Group and implement this logic:

 Checkpoint